 Serotonin and dopamine are similar in structure and both are considered feel-good brain chemicals.

 While they each have their own unique set of functions, both play an important role in one of the most prevalent mental disorders — depression.

 For decades, the prevailing theory has been that depression is caused by a lack of serotonin.

-But now there are compelling reasons to believe that dopamine is equally important for mood health.
+But now there’s compelling evidence that dopamine is equally important for a positive mood and good mental health.

 Serotonin vs Dopamine: How Each Influences Mental Health

 Before we examine how serotonin and dopamine contribute to depression, here’s a brief summary of their most important functions and symptoms of dysfunction.

 Serotonin helps regulate mood, sleep, memory, appetite, and social behavior.